john-itcsolutions/cheirrs/README.md

 # DATABASE: Internals

 You will need a set of 2 member-class schemata with another 2 overseer schemata (we use 2 - the_general, and the_general_oseer  and copied them 2 times, at this early stage) to serve as material for development.
+The ordering service strictly requires a second replicating postgresql database connected to an associated vm or worker running elastos-smartweb-service (say, on worker-1 or maybe on a separate vm by itself), but also needs to be able to communicate with the other ordering nodes on separate vm's.

-In our case, if a single member-class network existed solo (such as any of our Real Estate Property dApps) we would be required to separate the existing single network into several (3 to provide a 'Mexican Standoff' arrangement) servers designed to keep everyone honest.
+In our case, if a single member-class network existed solo (such as any of our Real Estate Property dApps) we would be required to separate the existing networks into several (3 to provide a 'Mexican Standoff' arrangement) servers designed to keep everyone honest.
+Das_Fuhrwerk would provide one extra with any third member acting as a dummy policing server only (if necessary due to lack of second customer).

-The ordering services will run alongside the main system and will have its own elastos webserver.
-The database is separate to the main, with 2 tables per schema - blocks and transactions (see Docker section above).
+The ordering services will run alongside the main system and will have their own elastos webservers.
+The database is part of the main, with 2 tables per ordering schema - blocks and transactions (see Docker section above), and one ordering schema per main vm.

 In our case, with The General, we started the process of building the main databases from 3 schema backup .sql files, and put all backups and scripts into a single folder, and copied '*' to postgres masters, into a folder we will now make:

-`juju ssh <machine number postgres master>`

-As user ubuntu:

-`mkdir main && chown postgres main`

-The ordering services will run alongside the "main" database, so create:
+The ordering services will run within the "main" database servers as schemata operating inside masters (to economise for home development

-`mkdir ordering && chown postgres ordering`

-`exit`
+- not recommended for production architecture).

-`juju scp path/to/main_backups_and_scripts/* pg-wodehouse:/home/ubuntu/main/`
+`juju scp path/to/main_backups_and_scripts/* pg-wodehouse:/home/ubuntu/`

-A sample backup of an ordering service database is shown in the Docker section above.
-By editing and replacing the existing schema name you can have your own name and define a new database in pg-wodehouse entitled 'geordnet' then  prepare to restore the ordering schema within the new database with:

-`nano start_geordnet`

-Copy and paste this:

-`createdb geordnet && psql geordnet < ordering_service_name.sql`

-make sure to install both the startup script and the ordering schema backup together and:

-`juju scp path/to/scripts/* pg-wodehouse:/home/ubuntu/ordering/`

-Having copied the backup(s) and scripts (cheirrs/database-as-blockchain/*) to the user "ubuntu's" /home/ubuntu/main and /home/ubuntu/ordering directories in the master postgres pod, one does

-`juju ssh <machine number postgres master>`
+`juju ssh pg-wodehouse/<0 or 1 or ..>`

-	In the postgres machine now:

-`sudo passwd postgres` and enter your password twice to change existing unknown password.
+`sudo passwd postgres`

-`su postgres`  You are at /home/ubuntu - and your backup.sql's are there too.

-`cd ordering`

-`./start_geordnet`

-When done;
+`su postgres`

 `createuser gmu` (For Elastos' purposes.)